Sara Casella

 Research

-''Women's Labor Force Participation and the Business Cycle" Job Market Paper
+''Women's Labor Force Participation and the Business Cycle" [Paper]

 Abstract: This paper studies the macroeconomic implications of the rise in participation and attachment to the labor force of women and secondary earners.
 I develop a business cycle model of couples that features labor market frictions, endogenous labor supply, and human capital accumulation.
-Households face unemployment risk over the business cycle, and secondary earners adjust their labor supply to respond to this risk, so that they are more likely to participate when primary earners face a high risk of job loss.
-I validate the model using novel empirical evidence on added worker effect heterogeneity by previous labor market experience and income.
+Households face unemployment risk over the business cycle, and secondary earners adjust their labor supply to respond to this risk, so that they are more likely to participate when primary earners are unemployed or face a high risk of job loss.
+I validate the model using novel empirical evidence documenting that women with higher labor market experience are more likely to respond.
 A large mass of marginal secondary earners will dampen fluctuations in aggregate employment if in downturns the income effect induced by unemployment is greater than the substitution effect due to lower wages.
 The magnitude of the counter-cyclical effect is proportional to the distance from the participation frontier of secondary earners, which in turn depends on the gap in net wages between partners.
-For values of the wage gap smaller than 20%, women's aggregate labor supply elasticity converges to men's, and the dampening effect wanes.
+For a gender gap smaller than 20%, aggregate labor supply elasticity of women converges to that of men, and the dampening effect wanes.

-Presentations: Deutsche Bundesbank, Queen Mary, Barcelona School of Economics Summer Forum, CU Boulder, University of California Santa Cruz, University of Houston, Rice University, Duke University Fuqua School of Business, NY FED, Goethe University, Stockholm IIES, University of St. Gallen, CREI/UPF, LUISS University, University of Rome Tor Vergata, Bank of Italy, European Central Bank (2023); University of Pennsylvania (2021, 2022); Federal Reserve Board (2021).
+Presentations: Normac, SED, LMU Munich, EUI (2024); Deutsche Bundesbank, Queen Mary, Barcelona School of Economics Summer Forum, CU Boulder, University of California Santa Cruz, University of Houston, Rice University, Duke University Fuqua School of Business, NY FED, Goethe University, Stockholm IIES, University of St. Gallen, CREI/UPF, LUISS University, University of Rome Tor Vergata, Bank of Italy, European Central Bank (2023); University of Pennsylvania (2021, 2022); Federal Reserve Board (2021).

-"Disclosure Regulation, Intangible Capital, and the Disappearance of Public Firms" (with Hanbaek Lee and Sergio Villalvazo) [Paper] [Appendix] [Feds Working Paper] (submitted)
+"Disclosure Regulation, Intangible Capital, and the Disappearance of Public Firms" (with Hanbaek Lee and Sergio Villalvazo) [Paper] [Appendix] [Feds Working Paper] (reject & resubmit at Journal of Economic Theory)

 Abstract: Since the mid-1990s, the number of listed firms in the U.S. has halved, and their performance has become increasingly difficult to predict.
 To explain these trends, we develop a general equilibrium model where the choices of going public or private and the transparency of voluntary disclosure are characterized analytically.
 In the equilibrium, dispersion in transparency, funding, and public or private status arises endogenously.
 According to the estimation, stricter disclosure regulation and increased intangible capital share are the key drivers of the observed patterns.
 Lastly, we characterize a policymaker’s trade-off between welfare and productivity and analyze the optimal policy.

-Presentations: Riksbank, NFA Meetings*, North American Summer Meeting of the Econometric Society*, Singapore Management University*, National University of Singapore* (2023); Federal Reserve Board* , Midwest Macroeconomics Conference, Lisbon Macro Workshop, ITAM-PIER Conference on Macroeconomics and Finance*, Hitotsubashi University*, BIS-CEPR WE_ARE_IN Macroeconomics and Finance Conference (2022)
+Presentations: Barcelona School of Economics Summer Forum (2024); Riksbank, NFA Meetings*, North American Summer Meeting of the Econometric Society*, Singapore Management University*, National University of Singapore* (2023); Federal Reserve Board* , Midwest Macroeconomics Conference, Lisbon Macro Workshop, ITAM-PIER Conference on Macroeconomics and Finance*, Hitotsubashi University*, BIS-CEPR WE_ARE_IN Macroeconomics and Finance Conference (2022)

 "Parental Health, Aging, and the Labor Supply of Young Workers" (with Luca Mazzone) [Paper][SSRN]